exhuma/python-course-basic/slides/slides/03-basics-2.md

 ^

-This work in every place where values are assigned:
+This works in every place where values are assigned:

 ```py [1-9|8]
 mylist = [